ABOUT THE SYMBOL

 Today, four out of the top five missionary-sending countries are in the Majority World, and you’re more likely to meet a Nigerian or Iranian Christian in Britain than you are a British Christian in Nigeria or Iran.
 The good news of Jesus is being shared across cultural and national boundaries by Christians on the move, only a small number of which are salaried ‘professional’ missionaries, and an even smaller number still are from the West.
 Proclaiming Christ to the ends of the earth is as likely to be done by a Filipino domestic worker in the Middle East, a Ghanaian pastor in London, or a Brazilian student in Lisbon than it is by a Western missionary in India.

-No longer do we speak about mission in terms of who sends and who receives missionaries.
-This is outdated.
 Today we need to talk about a mission in which all send and all receive at the same time.
 We do not identify a country that sends and another that receives.
 Until recently, this was typical of our bidimensional, unidirectional model.
 Nowadays, mission resembles a more tridimensional model.
 [In this] tridimensional or polyhedral understanding of the reality of mission, everybody sends the message of the gospel to everybody, and all receive the message from all…the Christian mission is multi-directional.
 It expands in all directions at the same time.
 All the vertices touch all others in the structure through their interconnection.